gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks.

-### Browse the Issues
+### Browse the issues

-After you have created a GitHub account, you can started browsing the Issues on the Plurality projects GitHub page.
+After you have created a GitHub account, you can started browsing the issues on the Plurality projects GitHub page.

 1. Navigate to [https://github.com/pluralitybook/plurality/issues](https://github.com/pluralitybook/plurality/issues)
 2. You will see a list of issues that community members have raised <img src="../assets/github-issues-homepage.png" style ="zoom=10%;" />
 3. Click on an issue that stands out to you
-4. After clicking into an issue, you may see a more detailed description about the issue as well as any replies from community members discussing the issue
+4. After clicking into an issue, you may see a more detailed description about the issue as well as threads from community members discussing the issue
 5. To see issues that have been resolved, click **Closed** in the header of the issues table <img src="../assets/github-closed-issues.png" style ="zoom=10%;" />
-6. Feel free to continue browsing the Open and Closed Issues to get an idea of what type of work the community has been doing
+6. Feel free to continue browsing the open and closed issues to get an idea of what type of work the community has been doing

 ### Learn more about GitHub